Exokem/MPP/README.md

 ## License

-This template is available under the CC0 license.
+This mod is available under the CC0 license.